marcnazarian/dojo-baby-steps-fizzbuzz-php/README.md

 Coding dojo "Baby Steps" applied to FizzBuzz exercise in PHP

-This dojo was played during a session of the Coding Dojo CARA, on Tuesday, January 22, 2012.
+This dojo was played with @jonathanbonzy during a session of CARA Coding Dojo, on Tuesday, January 22, 2012.

 More about CARA: http://www.clubagilerhonealpes.org/